-During March and April 1999, the Corporation placed with certain investors an aggregate of 531,915 shares of Common Stock and Class C Warrants to purchase an equivalent number of shares of Common Stock for an aggregate purchase price of consideration and to have the exercise price applicable to the Class C Warrants reduced if, within 150 days from the effective dates of the respective purchases pursuant the Prior Financing, the Corporation (i) shall sell shares of Common Stock in a private offering at less than \$1.88 per share, (ii) shall sell, in a private offering, any shares of capital stock or equity derivatives of the Corporation that are convertible into, or exercisable for, shares of Common Stock at a conversion price or exercise price less than \$1.88 per share or (iii) shall not have either (a) raised at least \$2 million through the sale of equity or equity derivatives or (b) entered into any corporate partnering arrangement having a value of at least \$10 million.
-In addition, if the average of the if the average of the closing prices for the 20 trading days preceding the date that is 150 days from the effective date of a purchase in the Prior Financing is less than \$1.88, the investor will receive a number of additional shares of Common Stock sufficient to reduce such investor's per share purchase price to the average of the lowest three closing prices of the Common Stock during such period and the exercise price applicable to such investors Class C Warrants will be reduced.
+Investors in the Prior $\,$ Financing are entitled to receive $\,$ additional $\,$ shares of Common Stock for no additional $\,$ consideration and to have the exercise price applicable to the Class C Warrants reduced if, within 150 days from the effective dates of the respective purchases pursuant the Prior Financing, the Corporation (i) shall sell shares of Common Stock in a private offering at less than \$1.88 per share, (ii) shall sell, in a private offering, any shares of capital stock or equity derivatives of the Corporation that are convertible into, or exercisable for, shares of Common Stock at a conversion price or exercise price less than \$1.88 per share or (iii) shall not have either (a) raised at least \$2 million through the sale of equity or equity derivatives or (b) entered into any corporate partnering arrangement having a value of at least \$10 million.
+In addition, if the average of the closing prices for the 20 trading days preceding the date that is 150 days from the effective date of a purchase in the Prior Financing is less than \$1.88, the investor will receive a number of additional shares of Common Stock sufficient to reduce such investor's per share purchase price to the average of the lowest three closing prices of the Common Stock during such period and the exercise price applicable to such investors Class C Warrants will be reduced.
 In no event will the effective purchase price of Common Stock sold in the Prior Financing be reduced below \$0.86 per share, and in no event will the exercise price applicable to the Class C Warrants be reduced below \$2.15, pursuant to any of the foregoing adjustments.
 The effect of these provisions is to cap at 20% of the outstanding Common Stock at the time of the Prior Financing the number of shares of Common Stock that may be issued below the Threshold Price pursuant to the Prior Financing.